yannickdils/Workshop-GettingStartedWithIaC/module 3/readme.md

-This is the readme file for Module 3 of the getting started with infrastructure-as-code on Azure workshop for HoGent.
+# Module 3: Infrastructure as Code intro

-# ARM Template actions
+## ARM Template actions

 1. Navigate to your storage account in the Azure Portal
 2. Open the storage account resource